-Regionalization: DSG Basic Mode is able to provide a unique DSG Tunnel per IP subnet for each DSG Client ID.
-DSG Advanced Mode takes this further by allowing the DSG Tunnels to be unique per downstream on a one-way plant, and unique per upstream on a two-way plant.
+Regionalization: DSG Advanced Mode allows the DSG Tunnels to be unique per downstream on a one-way plant, and unique per upstream on a two-way plant.

-Layer 4 Multiplexing: In DSG Basic Mode, the content destined for each DSG Client ID is a separate IP flow.
-In DSG Advanced Mode, a DSG Server may use destination UDP ports to distinguish content, and then combine all the content onto one IP session.
+Layer 4 Multiplexing: In DSG Advanced Mode, a DSG Server may use destination UDP ports to distinguish content, and then combine all the content onto one IP session.
 This reduces the number of IP Unicast or IP Multicast addresses required for the configuration of DSG Tunnels.
 Specifically, the DSG Server would do the multiplexing of UDP ports into an IP stream, the DSG Agent would forward that IP stream to a DSG Tunnel, and the DSG Client would de-multiplex the stream based upon UDP port number.